harshkasyap/harshkasyap.github.io/index.md

   <div class="section-title">🎓 Education</div>
   <p class="highlight-text">
     I received my Ph.D. in Computer Science from <strong>IIT Patna, India</strong> in 2023, under the supervision of <a target="_blank" href="https://www.iitp.ac.in/~som/">Prof. Somanath Tripathy</a>.
 My thesis focused on security and privacy in federated learning.
-Prior to that, in 2016, I finished my Bachelor of Engineering at VIIT Pune, in Computer Engineering.
+Prior to that, in 2016, I finished my Bachelor of Engineering at <strong>VIIT Pune</strong>, in Computer Engineering.
 I was working with <a target="_blank" href="https://www.viit.ac.in/component/jsn/shailesh-thaware?Itemid=&back=1">Prof. Shailesh Thaware</a>, for my undergraduate project on an Android-based attendance system.
   </p>

   <div class="section-title">💼 Industrial Experience</div>